FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/Installation.md

 must be updated in both the `FreeTAKServer-UI/config.py` and the `FreeTAKServer/core/configuration/MainConfig.py` files.

-The API key used by the UI to comunicate with FTS.
+The API key used by the UI to communicate with FTS.
 Generate a new system user and then set it.

 [//]: # (What does this mean?)